Lightstreamer/Lightstreamer-kafka-connector/README.md

  >
  > Such a constraint may be removed in a future version of Kafka Connector.

-- the _square notation_ is used to access:
+- Expressions use the _square notation_ to access:

   - Indexed attributes: